riledigital/RESonator/README.md

 - Run `make setup` to auto-install dev environment for Mac OS.

-- Run `make build` which will auto clean the outputs.
+- Run `make freeze-cli` to build and freeze a cli executable binary to `./dist`.

 - Run `make test` to run unit tests with `pytest`